YMCA sports camps open for registration

 All players play entire game & will bat every inning.
 Uniform shirt and MLB hat will be provided.

-When: Registration is open from July 1- September 23.
-Practices begin week of September 23 and games will be on Saturday mornings from Oct.
-5 — Nov.
+When: Registration is open from July 1 to Sept.
+23. Practices begin week of Sept.
+23 and games will be on Saturday mornings from Oct.
+5 to Nov.
 23 at 9 a.m.

 Where: Venice SKY Family YMCA Baseball Complex.